aio-libs-abandoned/aioredis-py/docs/getting-started.md

 There are two ways to specify a database index to set your connection pool to:

-1. Pass the index in as a keyward argument when initializing the client
+1. Pass the index in as a keyword argument when initializing the client
    ```python
    import aioredis